netket/netket/Docs/graph/Lattice.md

 ## Class Methods
 ### atom_label
-Member function returning the atom label given a site index.
+Member function returning the atom label indicating which of the unit cell atoms is located at a given a site index.

 |Argument|Type|  Description  |
 |--------|----|---------------|